sujaybhowmick/code-snippets-1/README.md

-## Good example to add abstraction to use Reader interface to provide implementation
+##  Good example of abstraction to use Reader interface with implementation
 based on StringReader, FileReader to read file contents line by line.

 It also uses a Janitor class which implements the HasCleanup interface to